the future.

 Developer Tool for New Drugs

-We exclusively use biologically active natural products already selected by nature and operate in the area between lead optimization, hit validation and preclinical phase of drug development.
-Our platformtechnology will be used in different offers depending on your level of knowledge and development of the respective compound.
-We focus on the maximum flexible support of your development and your individual ideas as experts:
+We exclusively use biologically active natural products already selected by nature and operate in the area between lead optimization, hit validation and preclinical phase of drug development:

 New Antibiotics